alimirakim/persistamp/README.md

 - beautiful-react-dnd
 - Marshmallow-SQLAlchemy

+### Wireframes and Styling

+**(TBA - Wireframe sketches from during the design process)**

+- **Title Ideas** PersiStamp or Persistamp (Persistent/Stamp)
+- **Logo Ideas** A turtle stamp
+- **Aesthetic - Keywords, Ideas** Colorful but modern.
+Analog-feel of paper, stamps, traditional materials, sticky notes/journals, 'reward boards', et cetera?
+Chalkboard?
+- **Fonts** Berkshire Swash (Google), Cambria (headers), Calibri...
+- **Colors** Colorful and friendly.
+Accommodate any color scheme well to allow user flexibility, since they can customize the color and look of a lot of the visual elements of the site.

 ### Models
 The database schema evolved and changed quite a bit continually throughout the process to accommodate new ideas, cleaner pipelines, and future features.
 A few examples exist of the schemas we drew up during the process, but likely by the time of this reading, the models written here are somehow out of date.